Menu

 For children and young people, the return to school can be a stressful and worrying time.
 The start of a new school term after Christmas can often make children feel overwhelmed.

-In this blog post, we offer some tips on how you can ensure that your child will feel more confident and secure about their return to school.
+For children, this is especially true.
+We've put together some tips on how you can ensure that your child will feel more confident and secure about their return to school.
 Some of these include speaking to them about how they're feeling, celebrating how far they've come and developing a routine for them.

 1. Ask how they're feeling